Stepping Up to Maturity

 The Gospel is challenging.
-Our spiritual journey begins at salvation as a babe in Christ, and from there we are constantly presented with opportunities for learning and growth.
+The spiritual journey begins at salvation as a babe in Christ, and from there we are constantly presented with opportunities for learning and growth.
 We will never reach a place where our relationship with God cannot develop further, or where we have exhausted Scripture of the lessons it can teach us.
 Truly there are no limits to what we can attain with God!

 How far do you want to go in the Gospel?
 If you are willing to take another step today, look to Him in prayer.
 As you seek God, He will take you further still.